We independently select and share the products we love—and may receive a commission if you choose to buy.

 Sharp blood sugar fluctuations are another nausea trigger.
 Once you can tolerate a small amount of carbohydrates, try to follow it with a small portion of protein or fat-containing foods to stabilize your blood sugar, such as nuts, cheese, avocado, Greek yogurt, scrambled eggs, or beef jerky.

 Protein at breakfast is especially helpful for maintaining blood sugar balance throughout the day, which can help alleviate nausea.

-If eggs or other high protein foods are unappetizing (a common food aversion in early pregnancy), try a protein shake.
-I prefer grass fed whey protein or organic rice protein blended up with yogurt, kefir, coconut milk, or almond milk for liquid and 1 cup of fruit for flavor.
+If eggs or other high-protein foods are unappetizing (a common food aversion in early pregnancy), try a protein shake.
+If you can stomach a smoothie, you can pack it full of protein powder to give yourself a bit more of a nutritional boost.
+I prefer grassfed whey protein or organic pea protein blended up with yogurt, kefir, coconut milk, or almond milk for liquid and 1 cup of fruit for flavor.

-For extra "staying power," a tablespoon of nut butter or coconut oil, or even half of an avocado, can add healthy fats.
-You may also be able to "hide" things like greens and collagen powder in it to give you a nutritional boost.
+For extra staying power, a tablespoon of nut butter or coconut oil, or even half of an avocado, can add healthy fats.
+You may also be able to tuck in things like greens and collagen powder to lend additional nutrients.
 Some of my clients have even opened the capsules of their prenatal vitamin into their shake, as this was the only way they could get it down in the first trimester.
 Grab your blender and experiment.